Gender studies, women & work, qualitative research methods, & the sociology of disabilty

 Taking an interdisciplinary and intersectional approach to the topic of women and work, while drawing upon the fields of sociology, gender studies, and disability studies.

-She is the Director of the Gender Studies Program and a Faculty Associate in the Center for Women and Work.
+She is a Faculty Affiliate in the Center for Women and Work and a former Director of the Gender Studies Program.
 She is also a Visiting Scholar at the Center for Women in Politics & Public Policy at UMass Boston.
 Her courses include Introduction to Sociology, the Sociology of Gender, Sociological Research II, Sociology of Disability, and Feminist Methodologies.

 Najarian Souza, Cheryl.
 “Deaf Mothers: Communication, Activism, and the Family.”
 Disability Studies Quarterly Fall 2010 30 (3/4).

 Najarian Souza, Cheryl.
 “Deaf Women’s Work Experiences: Negotiating Gender Ability, and Theories of Resistance.”
 Research in Social Science and Disability: Disability as a Fluid State volume 5: 231 - 252.
 Edited by Barbara Altman and Sharon Barnartt.
 Emerald Group Publishing Limited.

 Najarian, Cheryl G. “Feminist Disability Theory.”
 In O’Brien, Jodi and Shapiro, Eve (Eds), Encyclopedia of Gender and Society volume 2: 305 - 307.
 Sage Publications.

 Najarian, Cheryl G. “Deaf Women: Educational Experiences and Self Identity.”
 Disability & Society 23 (2): 117 - 128.

 Najarian, Cheryl G. “Between Worlds” Deaf Women, Work, and Intersections of Gender and Ability.
 New York: Routledge.